wp-plugins/tappy-by-errnio/readme.txt

 == Screenshots ==

-1. Tappy text selection experience, with definition at the top and related searches at the bottom.
+1. Tap Select text selection experience, with definition at the top and related searches at the bottom.
 2. The default mobile experience (for comparison).
-3. Tappy in action
+3. Tap Select in action

 == Changelog ==

+= 1.4.1 =
+* Added X to notification bar in plugins page

+= 1.4 =
+* Important update.
+Using wordpress API to allow errnio plugin to support any features turned on in errnio control panel

+= 1.3 =
+* Text updates in readme and admin settings page

 = 1.2 =
 * New design for errnio settings page and admin notice